 The teaching at Wellington is too often overshadowed by extra-curricular dazzle; without a doubt, it was my time in the classroom that led me to become the woman I am today.
 I quickly fell in love with the arts: languages in particular, but I owe much of my academic

 rigour and style to the English department who never ceased to push me beyond my preconceived limits.”

 What are you doing now?

-“I am in my second year of studying Classics at Newnham College, University of Cambridge, alongside being a choral scholar at Selwyn.
+“I am studying for a Doctorate at Newnham College, University of Cambridge, alongside being a choral scholar at Selwyn.
 The lifestyle is demanding but infinitely rewarding.
-The ambition and drive which Wellington fostered in me has proved invaluable: last year I gained a First for my examinations and was awarded a College scholarship and Faculty prize for my results.
+The ambition and drive which Wellington fostered in me has proved invaluable: I gained a First in my degree and was awarded a College scholarship and Faculty prize for my results.
 I am quite set on a career in academia, and have recently fallen in love with the discipline of ancient art history.